Before you can stack coupons, you need to know what types of coupons CVS accepts and the CVS coupon policy.

 In order to get the most out of CVS coupons, you’ll need to download the CVS app.
-You should also download the Krazy Coupon Lady app and follow our CVS Deals page for the best up-to-date deals at CVS.
+You should also download The Krazy Coupon Lady app and follow our CVS Deals page for the best up-to-date deals at CVS.

-1. Start by stacking manufacturer coupons with ExtraBucks promotions.
+2. Start by stacking manufacturer coupons with ExtraBucks promotions.

 Stacking manufacturer coupons with ExtraBucks promotions is the simplest way to save at CVS.
 Manufacturer coupons lower your out-of-pocket total without interfering with your ability to earn ExtraBucks.
 Here’s an example:

-2. Stack manufacturer coupons with CVS ExtraBucks coupons.
+3. Stack manufacturer coupons with CVS coupons.

-3. Use up to three CVS store coupons per item.
+4. Use up to three CVS store coupons per item.

-6. But CVS percent-off coupons are notoriously problematic.
+7. But CVS percent-off coupons are notoriously problematic.

-Both online forums and our local CVS staff confirm that percent-off coupons have a bad habit of ringing through incorrectly — often attaching to the lowest value product in the transaction, even if it’s not a qualifying item.
+Both online forums and our local CVS staff confirmed that percent-off coupons have a bad habit of ringing through incorrectly — often attaching to the lowest value product in the transaction, even if it’s not a qualifying item.

 Additionally, be aware that percent-off coupons will be calculated after all other CVS coupons and ExtraBucks have been deducted from your subtotal.
 Manufacturer coupons do not impact the value of a CVS percent-off coupon.

 But the computer systems at CVS are now smart enough to calculate the discounts in the correct order, regardless of the order in which the discounts are scanned.